 - a.
-Show the words "Presorted Standard" (or "PRSRT STD") or "Nonprofit Organization" (or "Nonprofit Org." or "Nonprofit") more prominently than other words in the indicia. - b.
+Show the words "Standard" or "STD"; "Presorted Standard" or "PRSRT STD"; or "Nonprofit Organization," "Nonprofit Org.," or "Nonprofit" more prominently than other words in the indicia. - b.
 Include a clear space of at least 3/8 inch around the entire indicia.

-5.3.6 First-Class Mail and Priority Mail Format
+5.3.6 Express Mail, First-Class Mail, and Priority Mail Format

-A permit imprint indicia on First-Class Mail or Priority Mail must show "First-Class Mail" or "Priority Mail" (or "Priority"), as applicable; "U.S. Postage Paid"; city and state; and permit number.
+[10-5-09] A permit imprint indicia on Express Mail, First-Class Mail, or Priority Mail must show "Express Mail" or "First-Class Mail" or "Priority Mail" (or "Priority"), as applicable; "U.S. Postage Paid"; city and state; and permit number.
 If the Electronic Verification System (eVS) is used under 705.2.9, the marking "eVS" (or the alternative "e-VS" or "E-VS") must appear directly below the permit number.
-The "Priority Mail" (or "Priority") marking may be omitted when using USPS-provided Priority Mail envelopes and containers.
+The "Express Mail" and "Priority Mail" (or "Priority") marking may be omitted when using USPS-provided Express Mail and Priority Mail envelopes and containers.
 The indicia may show the mailing date, amount of postage paid, or the number of ounces for which postage is paid.
 The ZIP Code of the permit holder may be shown directly after the state name or in a separate inscription reading "ZIP Code 00000," when that ZIP Code does not create uncertainty about the permit holder's correct address or permit number.
 Instead of printing the city and state of mailing in the indicia, the mailer may print "Mailed From ZIP Code," followed by the 5-digit ZIP Code assigned to the postmaster of the mailing office.
 The indicia may also include required price markings.